 From: Lake Ronkonkoma, NY, USA

 This Long Island band formed in 1964 while attending St. Anthony's Catholic High School with original members George Utter (rhythm guitar), brothers Richard (lead vocals) and Michael Segall (bass, backing vocals), Jimmy Braunreuther (lead guitar) and a guy with the last name Mollinelli (drums, percussion).
+Their odd moniker came from combining the first letter in each of the group members' last names.
 Later that year, Jim's brother Al Braunreuther (drums) replaced Mollinelli and it was this lineup that played together into early 1967 and issued a debut 45 ('Down On The Corner' b/w 'Don’t Come Close') on the ABC label in 1966.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.